 Rushing through the application process will not hasten your admission to the bar.
 If you are concerned about certain questions posed, or how best to respond to sensitive issues, you would be smart to consult with an attorney.

 This is a formality for some.
-But if you have character or fitness issues, don't "wing it" through this interview, consult with us on a strategy designed to address issues of concern without hurting your chances of admission.
+But if you have character or fitness issues, don't "wing it" through this interview.
+Consult with us on a strategy designed to address concerns without hurting your chances of admission.

-If a member of the Character Committee raises concerns over your application, you would be foolish to attend a hearing by yourself.
-In many cases, members of the character committee will expect you to take the case seriously enough to engage the services of an attorney with experience in character and fitness reviews.
+If the Committee calls for a formal hearing on your bar application, you would be foolish to attend a hearing by yourself.
+In Maryland, the District of Columbia or elsewhere, committee members will expect you to take the case seriously enough to engage the services of an attorney with experience in character and fitness reviews.
 Because a record is made of all evidence presented at this hearing, you will need counsel to call witnesses, present evidence, and meet your burden of proof.

 |Hearings Before the Board of Law Examiners

 Unlike the DC Bar Committee on Admissions, Maryland's Board of Law Examiners has separate character committees in various parts of the state which hold initial evidentiary hearings.
-After the Character Committee makes its recommendation, the Board may hold a hearing of its own before a recommendation to the Court of Appeals of Maryland.
+After the Character Committee makes its recommendation, the Board may hold a second hearing of its own before making a recommendation to the Court of Appeals of Maryland.
 Like any hearing, an applicant whose character or fitness has been called into question should retain experienced counsel.

 |Court of Appeals Representation

 In some cases, you may need to take your case to the highest courts in Maryland or in the District of Columbia to secure admission to the bar.
-Because this Court has the last word on the issue, you need the services of an attorney who has briefed and argued cases before this Court to advocate for your admission.
+Because these courts have the last word on the issue, you need the services of an attorney with the experience to brief and argue bar admissions cases to support your admission.